JuliaStats/RegERMs.jl/doc/regularizer.rst

 	Compute the gradient of the regularizer.

-The following regulizers are implemented:
+The following regularizers are implemented:

 .. function:: L2reg(w::Vector, λ::Float64)